 NEW ZEALAND IMMIGRATION POLICY

-New Zealand has a very clearly defined immigration policy which makes allowances for skilled migrants, family reunion and businesses, to name the major ones.
-This has been more streamlined over the years making it far more transparent, enabling the country to attract the sort of migrants they require.
+New Zealand has a very clearly defined immigration policy which makes allowances for skilled migrants, family reunion and investors, to name the major ones.
+This has been more streamlined over the years making it far more transparent, enabling the country to attract the quality migrants it requires.

-With English being one of the official languages of South Africa, it is a very important factor when making an application to emigrate.
-It is thus far easier for South Africans to qualify and obtain employment.
+English being one of the official languages of South Africa is an important factor when making an application to emigrate.
+It is far easier for South Africans to qualify and obtain employment as English is New Zealand’s official first language.

 Such a young country like New Zealand actively recruits quality migrants who will make a sound contribution to its economy in various ways.
-South Africans make up a large portion of the migrant applications processed each year, and we believe in general bring much to the country.
+South Africans make up a large portion of the migrant applications processed each year, in general offering the very necessary skills the country requires.

 It is a sad fact that South Africa’s loss is New Zealand’s gain as we see how many well educated, quality migrants depart each year to make a new life in New Zealand.

-As New Zealand has a population of only 4.5 million people it has the ability, with a clear cut and well run immigration system, to attract the very best to its shores.
-Migrants must have the ability to settle well in order to migrate.
+As New Zealand has a population of just under five million people it has the ability, with a clear cut and well-run immigration system, to attract the best to its shores.

-Having dealt with immigration issues and policies for 22 years, Sharon is well aware of the complexity and often inflexibility of the policy which makes it imperative for prospective migrants to obtain the correct advice and make use of a licensed adviser, who can assist them throughout the entire process.
+With thirty five years of collective experience Sharon and Sanj are well aware of the complexity and often inflexibility of immigration policy, this makes it imperative for prospective migrants to obtain the correct advice from a licensed adviser, who will not only complete the entire process but also ensure that residence of New Zealand is secured.

 SKILLED MIGRANT CATEGORY: POINTS PRE ASSESSMENT

-For those who wish to find out in advance whether they qualify under the skilled migrant category (the largest immigration category), simply fill the in the POINTS PRE ASSESSMENT form.
-You will be pre-qualified by one of our licensed advisors.
+For those who wish to find out in advance whether they qualify under the skilled migrant category (the largest immigration category), simply complete the POINTS PRE ASSESSMENT in the “Do I Qualify” chapter on our home page, You will be pre-qualified by one of our licensed advisors.

 Settlement New Zealand has launched the single largest resource available on the internet for migration to New Zealand.
 Hours of browsing and hundreds of links to information and resources on the internet, giving you the ultimate resource guide for decision making.
 To register for FREE, click here.
 Hours of browsing and hundreds of links to information and resources on the internet, giving you the ultimate resource guide for decision making.